CS-A-11/assignment1-Ahmad-Mushtaq-Ahmad/index.md

-## Welcome to MyUPMiner
+## Welcome to World of Idiots
-This is a project Ive started as part of my reimplmentation of a research tool called UPMiner.
-Its purpose is to recommend API usage sequences after mining API usages from source code
+I am an idiot and hereby i  declare infront you that i am not perfect so stop judging with your biased intentions.

+wanna know me more ?

-For more details see [Mining succinct and high-coverage API usage patterns from source code](https://dl.acm.org/citation.cfm?id=2487146).
+link to my very own CV [Mining succinct and high-coverage API usage patterns from source code](https://ahmad-mushtaq-ahmad.github.io/). link to my very own Project site [Mining succinct and high-coverage API usage patterns from source code](https://cs-a-11.github.io/assignment1-Ahmad-Mushtaq-Ahmad/)